Everything You Need To Know About Sugaring

-When it comes to body-hair removal, there's no single, universally-effective, painless, cheap, and generally enjoyable way to go about it.
-Still, if you're looking to get rid of stubble on your legs, arms, or bikini line before a week at the beach, there are definitely ways to do it — shaving, waxing, and laser treatments are among the most popular methods — but there's another hair-removal treatment in town that many women are turning to this summer: sugaring.
+When it comes to body-hair removal, there's no single, universally effective, painless, cheap, and generally enjoyable way to go about it.
+Still, if you're looking to get rid of stubble on your legs, arms, or bikini line, there are definitely ways to do it — shaving, waxing, and laser treatments are among the most popular methods — but there's another hair-removal treatment in town that many women are turning to for spring and summer: sugaring.

 If you haven't heard of sugaring, it's a method of hair removal that typically keeps skin smooth for up to a month and has become popular as a more-natural, often less-painful alternative to waxing.
 For everything you want to know, Courtney Claghorn, the CEO and founder of Sugared+Bronzed, a boutique sugaring and airbrush tanning salon, answers the most common questions, ahead.